RamavathKiran/Non-contact-AC-Voltage-Detector-circuit-diagram/README.md

 Step 1: Base Current to Q1
 The antenna detects an EM field, inducing a small voltage (~mV), providing a small base current to Q1.
 This current is minimal and difficult to measure, but let's denote it as:
-• IB1 ~ few MA
+ • IB1 ~ few μA

 Step 2: Q1 and Q2 as Darlington Pair

 Transistors Q1 and Q2 are in a Darlington configuration, giving a high current gain:

-• Total gain: Brotal = Ba1 x Baz
+• Total gain: βtotal = βQ1 × βQ2
+​
-• Assume each has B = 100, so Btotal = 100 x 100 = 10,000
+• Assume each has β = 100, so βtotal = 100 x 100 = 10,000

   So even a small base current into Q1 (say 1pA) can rIt in:

   • Ic = 10,000 x 1A = 10 mA

 So even a small base current into Q1 (say 1M.A) can result in: